RapTho/elasticsearch-tutorials/lab-2.md

 }
 ```

-Retrieve some details on the new index.
-Adding `books` to the path filters all indices for `books`
+Retrieve some details of the new index.
+Adding `books` to the path allows us to retrieve data related to our `books` index only.

 ```
 GET /_cat/indices/books?v
 ```

 Inspect the newly created shards.
-Adding `books` to the path filters all shards for the `books` index
+Adding `books` to the path retrieves only the shards belonging to the `books` index.

 ```
 GET /_cat/shards/books?v